hql / fullhql

 Items in HQL, as already stated, are single objects that are available via the list property "items" of the content objects.
 They have individual properties for each data type that can be stored natively in an item.
-Testing string and number items is straightforward:content.items['type'].text = 'article'
+Testing strings and numbers is straightforward:

 content.items['type'].text = 'article' AND content.items['count'].number = 5

-In HQL you cannot check for values of items that do not contain a single primitive value like a text, number, date or boolean.
-For example: retrieving an item which contains a string list will result in the retrieval of some XML code.
-While non-primitive values can be stored and retrieved in WebTML they are serialized into the database in an XML form that is not reliably queryable.
+- You cannot check for values of items who contain themselves a value list or who do not contain one of the primitive data types text, number, date or boolean.
+While such values can be stored and retrieved in WebTML they are serialized into the database in a form that is not queryable.

 'body' in indices(content.items)

 The functions upper and lower convert strings to upper/lower case: